magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 Now modify the `shoppingForm` by adding the `action="/shopping"` and the `method="POST"` attribute/value pairs.
 Next, change the Calculate input from `type="button"` to `type="submit"` attribute/value pair.
-Following is the interested snippet of the modified HTML code.
+Following is the interesting snippet of the modified HTML code.

 ```html
   ...